Linaro/lava/doc/distributed-deployment.rst

    "port": 3079,
    "blocksize": 4096,
    "poll_delay": 3,
-   "coordinator_hostname": <MASTER>
+   "coordinator_hostname": "192.168.100.5"
  }

 If ``lava-coordinator`` is installed as a package on the worker, this package can be removed.
 If the install was made without recommended packages, simply create the directory and the file.
+This support is due for an upstream fix.

 SSHFS mount operations
 ----------------------

 ``lava-server`` provides a script to manage the mounting of the media directory over sshfs.
-On Debian-based distributions, this script remounts the directory each time the ``lava-server`` package is installed or reconfigured.
+On Debian-based distributions, this script remounts the directory each time the ``lava-server`` daemon is restarted.

 SSH key setup
 ^^^^^^^^^^^^^